April 13th-14th, 2018

 Representing and Governing Citizens in Critical Times: After learning and practicing democratic citizenship, the next critical steps are representation and governance.
 Democratic institutions are key elements.
 They shape the norms and incentives for active citizenship and they link citizens and their representatives in ways that foster accountability, legitimacy and representation.
 Research on this axis will focus on the role of electoral systems, parliaments, parliamentary debates, and political parties.

-The conference was open to students from all universities in all disciplines that share an interest in one of the Centre’s research areas.
-There was no registration fee.
+This conference is open to students from all universities in all disciplines that share an interest in one of the Centre’s research areas.
+There is no registration fee.
 Participants registered at a Quebec university or in the Ottawa region, and who are coming in from outside Quebec City are eligible for a stipend from the CSDC to cover the costs of travel and lodging.

 The Centre for the Study of Democratic Citizenship (CSDC) was established in 2008, funded by the Fonds de recherche du Québec – Société et Culture (FRQ-SC).
 The Centre brings together a group of scholars from five Quebec universities addressing a wide range of questions relating to the relationship between citizens and the political process in a cross-disciplinary perspective.
 For more information on the CSDC, visit: http://csdc-cecd.ca.

 For more information on the conference, please contact the organizers: Florence Vallée-Dubois (email@example.com); Antoine Bilodeau (firstname.lastname@example.org)